lkesteloot/unsong/unsong.md

 “Ground control to Commander Armstrong.
 COME IN, COMMANDER ARMSTRONG.”

-…
+...

 “He’s not answering.
 Houston, I’m going to pull up the cable, bring him back.”

 “Do that immediately, Colonel.”

-…
+...

-…
+...

 “Houston, the end of the cable is no longer attached to Commander Armstrong.”

 “Fuck.”

-“I never should have let him…I’m going down after him.”
+“I never should have let him...
+I’m going down after him.”

 “No, Colonel Aldrin, this is Ground Control.
 You are ordered to collect the cable and leave the crack.
 I repeat, collect the cable and leave the crack.”

-“Wait, what if I lower the cable back down to him, maybe if he’s down there he can grab on to…”
+“Wait, what if I lower the cable back down to him, maybe if he’s down there he can grab on to...”

 “Colonel Aldrin, I repeat, your direct order is to collect the cable and leave the crack.”